mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 ## RemoteOK is hugely disappointing

 I've been a fan of [Pieter Levels](https://levels.io/) for a long time.
-[His interview on Indie Hackers](https://www.indiehackers.com/podcast/043-pieter-levels-of-nomad-list), is one of the best episodes of the series.
+[His interview on the *Indie Hackers* podcast](https://www.indiehackers.com/podcast/043-pieter-levels-of-nomad-list), is one of the best episodes of the series.
 Pieter does a great job of highlighting what makes the bootstrapper lifestyle exciting and liberating.

 Unfortunately, RemoteOK, Pieter's flagship business, was a huge letdown.
 I can't remember the last time I've used a product that feels like it's fighting so stubbornly against me, its paying user.

 Right off the bat, when you create the job post, RemoteOK pushes all these little upsells on you.

+{{<img src="remoteok-upsells.png" hasBorder="true" alt="Screenshot of upsells on Remote OK" maxWidth="700px" caption="RemoteOK pushes employers to choose among nine different upsells, including $134 to generate a QR code.">}}

-We Work Remotely does something similar, but it doesn't feel as gross.
+We Work Remotely tries similar upsells, but theirs don't feel as gross.
 Maybe it's because We Work Remotely isn't charging $134 to create a QR code for you.

-{{<img src="remoteok-upsells.png" hasBorder="true" alt="Screenshot of upsells on Remote OK" maxWidth="700px" caption="RemoteOK pushes employers to choose among nine different upsells, including $134 to generate a QR code.">}}

 RemoteOK jobs have tags to help applicants search, so I added tags like `linux`, `customer support`, `flexible schedule`.
 When I came back to the job a few hours later, I saw that RemoteOK had automatically added several inaccurate tags like `microsoft` `windows` `webdev` `development` even though those have nothing to do with my job.
-I erased RemoteOK's tags, but a few hours later, they were back.
+I erased RemoteOK's tags, but the next day, they were back.
 The only way I could get rid of them permanently was by adding more tags myself.

 The most egregious example of RemoteOK taking control away from the user is its magic keywords.
 RemoteOK adds the instruction, "Please mention the word \[_some random word_\] when applying to show you read the job post completely."
-RemoteOK doesn't tell you that it's adding these instructions, and you can't remove them.
+RemoteOK doesn't tell you that it's adding these instructions, and [you can't remove them](https://twitter.com/deliberatecoder/status/1557394573189595137).

 {{<gallery caption="RemoteOK injects additional instructions to your candidates that are not visible to you.
 You [can't disable this behavior](https://twitter.com/deliberatecoder/status/1557394573189595137).">}}
 {{<img src="employer-view.png" hasBorder="true" alt="Employer view contains instructions I wrote">}}